 If you are looking to celebrate Earth Day in you classroom or just focus on the benefits of recycling, take a look at our project idea below!

-We had fun putting together an engaging project involving recycling and paired it was some chalkboard signs for your classroom.
+We had fun putting together an engaging project involving reusing and recycling and paired it was some chalkboard signs for your classroom.

 Chalkboard Printables We created these chalkboard printables for our viewing party.
 However, we see them being used in the classroom to decorate for Earth Day (or any other time of year!)